Robotics-Tutorials/vslam-workshop-kyoto-university/README.md

 Follow the official instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install) to install WSL2 and Ubuntu 20.04 LTS.

 **Note**: Windows users are encouraged to install [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701?hl=ja-jp&gl=JP).
-You still can use PowerShell, but it does not look that convenient.
+You can still use PowerShell, but it does not that convenient.

 The result should look like this: Ubuntu 20.04 in Windows Terminal.